webplatform/docs-wpd/Editors_Guide/step_5_update_existing_content/index.md

 Use the relevant keywords for an article in the summary, and where possible and natural throughout the article.
 However, write for humans more than search engines; do not overload pages with keywords.

 ===Include all relevant sections===
+* If you are editing tutorials and concept articles, follow the guidelines in the [[WPD:Content/Tutorials_and_concept_articles  | Tutorial and concept articles page]].
+* If you are editing reference documentation, see the rules in the [[WPD:Content/Reference_articles | Reference articles page]].
+* If you are updating API documentation, read the [[WPD:Creating_API_pages | Creating API documentation page]] to learn more.

-Different [[WPD:Manual Of Style/Article Types|types of articles]] have different types of sections.
+Different types of articles have different types of sections.
 For an article to be considered to be high quality, it should include all applicable sections.

-*Note: Further style discussions are taking place in the [http://www.w3.org/community/webed/wiki/Web_Education_community_group_style_guide Web Education Community Group].
+===Participate in the conversation about formatting and styling wiki pages=== *Note: Further style discussions are taking place in the [http://www.w3.org/community/webed/wiki/Web_Education_community_group_style_guide Web Education Community Group].